 Relationships with co-workers, the public, groups and/or individuals such as peers from other organizations, and representatives of professional organizations are of upmost importance.
-The employee serves as a spokesperson or recognized authority of the organization in matters of considerable importance, including municipal practices, procedures, regulations or guidelines.
+The employee serves as a spokesperson or recognized authority of the Council on Aging and the Town of Princeton in matters of considerable importance, including municipal practices, procedures, regulations or guidelines.
 May be required to discuss controversial matters where tact is required to avoid friction and obtain cooperation.